PeterTor/DDPG-Gait/README.md

 2. The Actor-Network consists of two hiddenlayers with relu activation.
 For the Output-layer a tanh-function is used in order to map the output the servo angles.

 We used latin hypercube sampling to obtain the Hyperparameters for our model.
-To obtain these and to train the neural networks a single Titan X (pascal) was used.
+For training and tuning the neural networks a single Titan X (pascal) was used.

 The following pseudocode shows the DDPG Algorithm by (Lillicrap et al., 2015). <br>
 <img src="robot/pseudocode" alt="hi" class="inline" width="80%"/> <br>